The Tragic Ending of a Healthy Pregnancy

 Medical science didn’t have answers as to why God chose to take our angel away from us.
 The results of all the tests they ran on the baby didn’t give any clue as to what went wrong.
 I went through every scientific journal available on the Internet looking for answers.
 There was no evidence or information to explain the mysterious, tragic end to my healthy, full-term pregnancy.

 Like any other married couple ready to start a family, my husband and I had been overjoyed when we saw the results of my home pregnancy test.
 We immediately started preparation to welcome the new member of our family.
 We spent time talking about our baby, imagining the happiness her presence would bring to our lives.
 It took our family months to cope with the loss.

 There is still not a single day that I don’t think about my child.
 I am pregnant again, but the fear of losing this child is so strong that we have been hiding the news from our circle of friends and family.
 I hope no parent has to go through the experience my husband and I went through.

-Postscript: The author went on to deliver a healthy baby girl who is now 18 months old.
+Postscript: The author went on to deliver a healthy baby girl.